tejasbhagwat/sociable-lapwing-publication/README.md

 1\) TimeCalibration_SL_observation_landsat_img.R

-This script imports 'TSS_soc_lap_allyears_1990-2023_LSAT.csv' which has predictor variables extracted from all the Landsat scenes (4-9) that overlap with each presence point between 1990 and 2023, and corresponding 10 random per presence point.
+This script uses Tasseled Cap indices (predictor variables) from all the Landsat (4-9) scenes (already extracted) that overlap with each presence point between 1990 and 2024, and corresponding 10 random points (pseudoabsences) per presence point.
 The script then looks for all the predictor variable values within 45 days before and after the date of the observation and takes the median value for each predictor value.
 Both presence and absence files are merged.
 Resulting file 'model_df_gee.csv' has a response column (presence and absence) with temporally matched predictor columns.
-Raw presence and absence are not uploaded due to their very large size. 'model_df_gee.csv' is provided here and can be used directly in the Google Earth Engine (next step)
+Raw presence and absence are not uploaded due to their very large size.
+'model_df_gee.csv' is provided here and can be used directly in the Google Earth Engine (next step).

 2\) GEE_randomforest_workflow.java